Summer is over, but how about extending your off-season holiday in Normandy for a weekend or a week ?

 gastronomie fete de la coquille courseulles sur mer novembre 2018 credit claire tendron 1

-The scallop is making a comeback at the Courseulles-sur-Mer fish market from mid-October.
+From mid-October, scallops will be making a comeback at the Courseulles-sur-Mer fish market.

 Idea #4 – Learn to fish on foot

-During the high tides, the sea gradually recedes to reveal a vast expanse of rocks and sand.
+During high tides, the sea gradually recedes to reveal a vast expanse of rocks and sand.

 Tide times :